willshiao/brgan/README.md

 ## Preperation

-Before runnning the module, make sure you install the required pip modules in `requirements.txt` by running `pip install -r requirements.txt`.
+Before running the module, make sure you install the required pip modules in `requirements.txt` by running `pip install -r requirements.txt`.

 You should also download the datasets from the GraphRNN repo [here](https://github.com/JiaxuanYou/graph-generation/tree/master/dataset).